 Skip to main content

-Polygon PoS is an EVM-compatible sidechain for Ethereum.
+Polygon Chain is an EVM-compatible blockchain anchored to Ethereum.
 It increases Ethereum’s effective throughput and reduces transaction costs by executing transactions off the Ethereum mainnet and periodically anchoring state to it through a checkpoint mechanism.

 Dual-layer architecture

-Polygon PoS is composed of two layers that operate together:
+Polygon Chain is composed of two layers that operate together:

 • Heimdall (consensus layer): a set of proof-of-stake nodes that monitor staking contracts on Ethereum, validate Bor block data, and submit periodic checkpoints to the Ethereum mainnet.
 Heimdall-v2 is built on CometBFT and Cosmos SDK.

 • Bor (execution layer): a set of block-producing nodes that execute EVM transactions.
 Bor is based on Go Ethereum (Geth), with Erigon also supported.
-Block producers are a rotating subset of validators, selected by Heimdall.
+Each span has a single block producer, selected by Heimdall from a small pool of eligible validators.

 The two layers are designed around separation of concerns: Bor handles fast transaction execution, while Heimdall handles consensus, finality, and Ethereum anchoring.